Book with confidence – you’ll receive a 100% refund if travel bans are imposed and you can’t join your institution. Be Safe

 Carlisle, England, is an ancient city and district of the county of Cumbria in North West England.
 Rivers Eden, Pettrell, and Caldew nearly surround the city, with London 305 miles away and the border of Scotland just 13 miles away to the north.
 Carlisle’s population is approximately 107,524 and has an area of 402 square meters, making it the biggest city in England by area even though most of it is rural.
-Carlisle is an interesting destination for international students in the UK, as the city has a rich history and the potential things to do for students are countless.
+Carlisle is a popular student destination in the UK, as the city has a rich history and the potential things to do for students are countless.
+It also offers a wide range of student homes to accommodate its large student population.
 On average, the weather of Carlisle in Cumbria is mostly mild/warm like the rest of the county.
 However, students should be prepared for a considerable amount of rainfall during the year.

 The University of Cumbria is the main university within the city.
 This esteemed university has a history that dates back to 1822, and it’s been constantly expanding academically.
 The departments at the university include Business, Law, Policing, and Social Sciences; Health, Psychology, and Social Studies; Institute of the Arts; Institute of Education; Medical and Sport Sciences; Nursing, Health, and Professional Practice; Science, Natural Resources, and Outdoor Studies.
 There are two branches of Cumbria University in Carlisle: Brampton Road and Fusehill Street.
 Other branches can be found in London, Lancaster, Ambleside, Barrow-In-Furness, and Workington.